Skip to main content

 Try these great tips when baby hates tummy time

-While many babies don’t like being put down and having to work out, these tips will help you coax a resistant baby into smiling through the recommended 15-60 minutes each day.
+While many babies don’t like being put down and having to work out, these tips will help you coax a resistant baby into smiling the next time you put them down.

 Give them toys to reach for